 Remember, the inconvenience of speech difficulty is a small price to pay for a dazzling smile that you will have for many years to come.
 So be patient, you will adjust before you know it.

-If you’re still experiencing difficulty with your speech after undergoing orthodontic treatment, you should book a consultation with your orthodontist who may provide additional speech exercises and advice to help you adjust to the appliances in your mouth.
+If you’re still experiencing difficulty with your speech after undergoing orthodontic treatment, you should book a consultation with your orthodontist who may provide additional advice to help you adjust to the appliances in your mouth.
 And remember, caring for your braces will help make your treatment as smooth and effective as can be!

 Use our Finder Tool to find a specialist orthodontist near you and ask them any questions you may have